danilopezmella/pestd3code/newparserhover.md

 72,72,singular value decomposition,MAXSING,integer,greater than zero,number of singular values at which truncation occurs,#N/A,#N/A,#N/A,,,,,
 73,73,singular value decomposition,EIGTHRESH,real,zero or greater but less than one,eigenvalue ratio threshold for truncation,#N/A,#N/A,#N/A,,,,,
 74,74,singular value decomposition,EIGWRITE,integer,zero or one,determines co
+145,145,regularization,PHIMLIM,real,greater than zero,target measurement objective function,1,1,required,,,,,
+146,146,regularization,PHIMACCEPT,real,greater than PHIMLIM,acceptable measurement objective function,1,2,required,,,,,
+147,147,regularization,FRACPHIM,real,zero or greater,set target measurement objective function at this fraction of current measurement objective function set target measurement objective function at this fraction of current measurement objective function,1,3,optional,,,, 148,148,regularization,MEMSAVE,text,"memsave or ""nomemsave""",activate conservation of memory at cost of execution speed and quantity of model output,1,4,optional,,,,, 149,149,regularization,WFINIT,real,greater than zero,initial regularization weight factor,2,1,required,,,,, 150,150,regularization,WFMIN,real,greater than zero,minimum regularization weight factor,2,2,required,,,,, 151,151,regularization,WFMAX,real,greater than WFMAX,maximum regularization weight factor,2,3,required,,,,, 152,152,regularization,LINREG,text,"linreg or ""nonlinreg""",informs PEST that all regularization constraints are linear,2,4,optional,,,,, 153,153,regularization,REGCONTINUE,text,"continue or ""nocontinue""",instructs PEST to continue minimising regularization objective function even if measurement objective function less than PHIMLIM,2,5,optional,,,,, 154,154,regularization,WFFAC,real,greater than one,regularization weight factor adjustment factor,3,1,required,,,,, 155,155,regularization,WFTOL,real,greater than zero,convergence criterion for regularization weight factor,3,2,required,,,,, 156,156,regularization,IREGADJ,integer,0,instructs PEST to perform inter-regularization group weight factor adjustment or to compute new relative weights for regularization observations and prior information equations 2 3  4 or 5 instructs PEST to perform inter-regularization group weight factor adjustment or to compute new relative weights for regularization observations and prior information equations,3,3,required
+157,157,regularization,NOPTREGADJ,integer,one or greater,the optimization iteration interval for re-calculation of regularization weights if IREGADJ is 4 or 5,3,4,optional,,,,, 158,158,regularization,REGWEIGHTRAT,real,absolute value of one or greater,the ratio of highest to lowest regularization weight; spread is logarithmic with null space projection if set negative,3,5,optional,,,,, 159,159,regularization,REGSINGTHRESH,real,less than one and greater than zero,singular value of JtQJ (as factor of highest singular value) at which use of higher regularization weights commences if IREGADJ is set to 5,3,6,optional,,,,,